 Varying Repetition RangesThe second reason why training a body part at least twice per week is a good idea for athletes is the ability to train in a variety of rep ranges.
-Once again, looking to modern strength-training research, it seems that using multiple rep ranges likely leads to better overall size and strength gains than training in just one rep range throughout a training program.
+Once again, looking to modern strength-training research, it seems using multiple rep ranges leads to better overall size and strength gains than training in one rep range alone.

-This being considered, having two training sessions for a body part each week allows athletes to have a low-rep focused and a high-rep focused workout each week.
+This being considered, having two training sessions for a body part each week allows athletes to have a low-rep focused and a high-rep focused workout.

 Some of these exercises are similar to barbell squats in terms of the overall movement pattern.
 However, these tend to place less stress on the hips and lower back compared to loaded barbell squats.
-This allows for sufficient overload of each muscle group while helping many people have a safer, more comfortable training session.
+This allows for sufficient overload of each muscle group performed safely.

-This being the case, too many people fall into the thinking that the barbell squat is the only leg movement that provides this array of benefits.
-Although the challenge of maintaining stability is lessened, and the movement pattern is slightly altered, it can be argued that squatting movements like the Hammer Strength machine squat, or dumbbell goblet squats could produce very similar activation while simultaneously reducing the amount of load placed on the lower back, and for many.
-This provides a movement pattern much more conducive to their injury history, and hip and limbs structure.
+Many people fall into the thinking the barbell squat is the only leg movement that provides this array of benefits.
+Although the challenge of maintaining stability is lessened, and the movement pattern is slightly altered, exercises like the Hammer Strength machine squat, or dumbbell goblet squats provide very similar activation while simultaneously reducing the amount of load placed on the lower back.

 The "No Squat" Leg Workout Program